dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/aspnetcore-openapi.md

 * The list of `ApiDescriptionGroups` associated with that document.
 * The `IServiceProvider` used in document generation.

-Document transformers also have mutated access to the OpenAPI document generated.
+Document transformers also can mutate the OpenAPI document that is generated.
 The following example demonstrates a document transformer that adds some information about the API to the OpenAPI document.

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_documenttransformer1)]

-Service-activated document transformers can utilize DI instances to modify the app.
+Service-activated document transformers can utilize instances from DI to modify the app.
 The following sample demonstrates a document transformer that uses the `IAuthenticationSchemeProvider` service from the authentication layer.
 It checks if any JWT bearer-related schemes are registered in the app and adds them to the OpenAPI document's top level:

 [!code-csharp[](~/fundamentals/minimal-apis/9.0-samples/WebMinOpenApi/Program.cs?name=snippet_documenttransformer2)]